Bredon Homology of Partition Complexes: Introduction

 \section{Introduction}

-Let $\Pcal_{n}$ be the nerve of the poset of proper, nontrivial partitions of the set $\n=\{1,\ldots, n\}$, and $\Pcal_{n}^\diamond$ its unreduced suspension, with the basepoint at the south pole.
+In this paper, we study the poset obtained by ordering the partitions of the set $\n\definedas\{1,\ldots, n\}$ by coarsening.
+The partition of $\n$ into one-element sets is called the \defining{discrete}, or \defining{trivial} partition.
+The partition consisting of the set $\n$ itself is called \defining{indiscrete}, and partitions of $\n$ that are not indiscrete are called \defining{proper}.
+With this terminology, let $\Pcal_{n}$ denote the nerve of the poset of proper nontrivial partitions of $\n$, and let $\Pcal_{n}^\diamond$ denote its unreduced suspension.
 This space, with its natural action of the symmetric group $\Sigma_n$, arises in various contexts, and in particular it plays a role in the calculus of functors.
-We study the Bredon homology and cohomology of $\Pcal_n^\diamond$.
+We study the Bredon homology and cohomology of $\Pcal_n^\diamond$ as a $\Sigma_{n}$-space.

 For the moment, we focus on homology.
-Let $G$ be a finite group and $X$ a $G$-space (which for us means a simplicial $G$-set).
-One type of equivariant homology for $X$ is the ordinary twisted homology of the Borel construction $X_{\text{h}G}$ with coefficients in a $G$-module $M$.
-The \emph{Bredon homology} of $X$ is a finer invariant, which takes coefficients in an additive functor $\gamma$ from finite $G$-sets to abelian groups.
+Let $G$ be a finite group and $X$ a $G$-space, or a simplicial $G$-set.
+We denote the Borel construction on $X$ by $X_{\ho G}\definedas(EG\times X)/G$.
+If $X$ has a pointed $G$-action, i.e., $X$ has a basepoint that is fixed by the $G$-action, we denote the reduced Borel construction by $X_{\hobased G}\definedas \left(EG_{+}\wedge X\right)/G$.
+One type of equivariant homology for $X$ is the ordinary twisted homology of the Borel construction $X_{\ho G}$ with coefficients in a $G$-module~$M$ or, if $X$ has a pointed action, the ordinary twisted homology of $X_{\hobased G}$.
+The \defining{Bredon homology} of $X$ is a finer invariant, which takes coefficients in an additive functor~$\gamma$ from finite $G$-sets to abelian groups.
 Our goal in this paper, in rough terms, is to sharpen the results of~\cite{A-D} about the mod~$p$ homology of the Borel construction on $\Pcal_n^\diamond$ by proving similar results about the Bredon homology of~$\Pcal_{n}^{\diamond}$ with somewhat general coefficients.

-This program depends on two types of new information.
-The first is an enhanced homology approximation theory (along the lines of \cite{A-D}, \cite{Homology} and \cite{Sharp}), which shows that certain equivariant approximation maps induce isomorphisms, not just on the twisted homology of Borel constructions, but also on Bredon homology and Bredon cohomology with suitable coefficients.
-The second novelty is a detailed analysis of the fixed point sets of various subgroups of $\Sigma_n$ acting on the partition complex.
-This allows us to apply the general Bredon homology approximation theory to $\Pcal_n^\diamond$ and to extract an identifiable calculation.
+To carry out this program, we require a rather detailed analysis of the fixed point spaces of various $p$-subgroups of $\Sigma_n$ acting on~$\Pcal_{n}$.
+In particular, we completely classify the $p$-subgroups whose fixed point spaces on $\Pcal_{n}$ are not contractible (Proposition~\ref{proposition: bad subgroups}).
+We also need to study equivariant approximations that induce an isomorphism on Bredon homology.
+Here we build on earlier work of several people, in particular Webb and the second author of the present paper \cite{WebbSplit, Webb, Homology, Sharp, A-D}.